scholarslab/CodeLab/Week02/intro_python.md

 ### Documentation

 Python, as with virtually all other languages and complex codes, contains extensive documentation that covers all aspects of its use.
+This documentation is [easy accessible via the Internet](assets/MissionImpossible.m4v).

 [Python 3 Documentation](https://docs.python.org/3/)

 Let's take a look at the specific documentation for strings:

 [Python 3 Docs: Built-in Types: Strings](https://docs.python.org/3/library/stdtypes.html#string-methods)

+Learning to read documentation is a critical skill for succeeding as a programmer.
+Happily, most of you, as graduate students, should already be literate.

 ## Interlude: The Zen of Python
 ### What's the deal with Python?